Can Emmanuel Macron save Europe in 2018?

 Now he wants to bring it to Europe.
 In his New Year's Eve address he told not only the French, but also his "fellow European citizens," that the European Union needed to rediscover its ambition in order to become "a more sovereign, more united, more democratic" union.

-It is a theme he is likely to return to on Wednesday when he outlines his foreign policy priorities to journalists at the Elysee Palace.
+It is a theme he is likely to raise again this week in his New Year wishes to the French diplomatic corps.

 His plan is no mystery since it was the subject of three major speeches in 2017 and has already been presented to the European Council.
 And it is, as you would expect, nothing if not ambitious.